hpcleuven/VscDocumentation/source/compute/software/vsc_rproject.rst

 vsc-Rproject is an in-house developed command-line tool that integrates the use of RStudio Projects into our HPC environment.
-It facilitates the creation, management and use of such vsc-Rproject environments.
+It facilitates the creation, management and use of the RStudio Project and its associates vsc-Rproject environment.

 .. note::

-   In what follows, the term "vsc-Rproject environment" will always refer to the custom RStudio Project environment that is created by the vsc-Rproject tool.
+   In what follows, the term "vsc-Rproject environment" refers to the environment created by vsc-Rproject which enables the use of the associated RStudio Project on our HPC system.
-   When refering to the RStudio Project folder specifically, the term "RStudio Project" will be used instead.

 How to use
 ----------